B | C | D

 DOL Department of Licensing (state agency).

 DOT Department of Transportation (state agency).

 DSG Data Submittal Guide (Tools, data templates, and documentation for loading environmental data into the Agency EIM system.)

 DSMOA [Department of] Defense - State Memorandum of Agreement.

 EIM Environmental Information Management system (agency-wide information system).

 EIS Environmental Impact Statement.
 A document that includes an analysis of probable adverse environmental impacts of a proposal, reasonable alternatives, and possible mitigation measures.

 EO Enforcement Order A legal document issued by the department requiring remedial action.
 Failure to comply with an enforcement order may result in substantial liability for costs and penalties.

-FEASIBILITY STUDY A companion study for the remedial investigation, where different cleanup technologies and their costs are identified and evaluated based on criteria established during the remedial investigation.
+FEASIBILITY STUDY A companion study for the Remedial Investigation (RI), where different cleanup technologies and their costs are identified and evaluated based on criteria established during the Remedial Investigation.
 These two steps are often combined and referred to as the RI/FS.